lebergarrett/garrettleber-frontend/README.md

 I crafted the javascript counter myself using a fetch request to the API built by the backend.

-I used AWS CodeDeploy to automatically deploy updates to this repo to the live S3 bucket hosting the site.
+I used AWS CodePipeline to automatically deploy updates to this repo to the live S3 bucket hosting the site.